rbms-bsc/DCRMR/_pages/Glossary/Glossary.md

 ## G

 <a name="gathering">gathering</a>
 One or more pairs of leaves that form a distinctive unit for binding purposes.
-A gathering may consist of a folded sheet, a fraction of a folded sheet, or several folded sheets tucked inside one another. *See also* [signature](/DCRMR/glossary/#signature).
+A gathering may consist of a folded sheet, a fraction of a folded sheet, or several folded sheets tucked inside one another. *See also* [bibliographic format](/DCRMR/glossary/#bibliographic-format) *and* [signature](/DCRMR/glossary/#signature).

 ## H